A traditional Bangladeshi potter shaping clay on a spinning wheel, surrounded by freshly made earthen pots during the Brass and Pottery Tour.

 ♿ Accessibility & Special Requests

-• Step Minimisation: We minimise steps where possible and plan closer vehicle drop-offs.
+• Step Minimisation: We minimise steps where possible and plan closer vehicle pick-ups and drop-offs.

-• Family Pacing: Shorter walking segments, snack stops, and flexible pacing available on request.
+• Family Pacing: Shorter walking segments, snack stops & flexible pacing available on request during tour.

-• Dietary Adaptations: Vegetarian/vegan/gluten-free options with advance notice.
+• Dietary Adaptations: Vegetarian, vegan and gluten-free meal options available with advance notice.

-• Daily Availability: Operates year-round, but is less active in the monsoon season.
+• Daily Availability: Not available on government holidays.
+Operates year-round, but is less active in the monsoon season (July-August).
+Access is generally smooth outside Jumu’ah (Friday midday).

-• Ethical Purchasing: Buy directly from artisans at fair prices; a guide can help.
+• Ethical Purchasing: Buy directly from artisans at fair prices; your guide can help.

 • Conditions: Rural roads are bumpy, and boats are basic but safe.

-• Connectivity: Expect limited mobile data; carry cash in BDT for artisan purchases.
+• Connectivity: Expect limited mobile data coverage; carry cash in the local currency (BDT) for purchases from artisans.

-• Restrooms: Planned restroom breaks at vetted locations throughout the day.
+• Restrooms: Planned restroom breaks at vetted locations throughout the day for comfort.

-• Fridays: We adapt around Jumu’ah prayer; some interiors pause—your guide will reorder stops for the smoothest flow.
+• Fridays: We adapt around Jumu’ah prayer; some interiors pause—your guide will reorder stops accordingly.

 🌍 Responsible Travel Pledge